slazav/pico_osc/pico_rec/Readme.md

    file  -- output file
    Answer: OK when trigger can be run.
 To wait until the signal is recorded and written to a file use wait command after the block command.
+   If filename is "-" then file is not written (useful in averaging).

 wait -- wait until the oscilloscope is ready